Last Updated: April 24 2019

 Continuation of subscription

-For Monthly Subscription: Where you have nominated the monthly subscription Package you agree that your subscription will continue on a month-by-month basis unless you cancel your subscription at least 1 days before the expiry of your twelve month subscription Package (see clause 4.4.1).
+For Monthly Subscription: Where you have nominated the monthly subscription Package you agree that your subscription will continue on a month-by-month basis unless you cancel your subscription at least 1 day before the expiry of your monthly subscription Package (see clause 4.4.1).

-For Quarterly Subscription: Where you have nominated the quarterly subscription Package you agree that your subscription will continue on a three-monthly basis unless you cancel your subscription at least 1 days before the expiry of your twelve month subscription Package (see clause 4.4.1).
+For Quarterly Subscription: Where you have nominated the quarterly subscription Package you agree that your subscription will continue on a three-monthly basis unless you cancel your subscription at least 1 day before the expiry of your quarterly subscription Package (see clause 4.4.1).

 You can cancel your subscription Package at any time via the Account > Billing section on the Ausmed website.
 You must cancel your subscription at least 1 days prior to your next billing date in order to avoid further Subscription payments.
 Subscriptions are self-managed services, meaning you must cancel your own subscription via the Ausmed Website.